 Inspect the gown occasionally during storage.
 Stains not initially apparent could appear later and should be tended to immediately.

-We appreciate the opportunity to make your clothes (and you!) look and feel their very best.
+We appreciate the opportunity to make your clothes (and you!) look and feel they’re very best.
 We look forward to working with you to keep your wardrobe at its finest.